 Mint plants have featured prominently in Greek mythology.
-The plant’s name stems from the story of the nymph Mentha; Pluto, the god of the underworld, was attracted to Mentha.
-This angered Persephone, the goddess of the underworld, who turned Mentha into a plant in a fit of jealousy.
+The plant’s name stems from the story of the nymph Mentha.
+Pluto, the underworld god, was attracted to Mentha.
+This angered Persephone, the underworld goddess, who, in a fit of jealousy, turned Mentha into a plant.
 Even though Mentha had lost her human form, she still attracted mortals with her fragrance.

 Mint Plants in Ancient Rome

-To the Romans, mint was also associated with lustfulness, and this ancient culture used mint as an aphrodisiac.
+The Romans also associated mint with lustfulness, and this ancient culture used mint as an aphrodisiac.
 What’s more, the goddess Venus wore mint in her crown; known as the Corona Veneris, statues of the goddess often feature her wearing a mint wreath on her head.